soufbero/KarateTestingPOC/README.md

 As previously mentioned, each application has an optional integration with MySQL and Kafka.
-If you are interested in investigating Karate's potential with either of these technologies, You will need initial setup.
+If you are interested in investigating Karate's potential with either of these technologies, you will need to perform the initial setup.

 **Note:** these setup steps have been created on Windows 10 workstation.
 Please adjust accordingly to fit your system.